 Online Child Abuse Mandated Reporter Training

 Mandated reporter training funded by the Office of Child Abuse Prevention.
 Training modules offered by the Chadwick Center for Children at Rady Children’s Hospital in San Diego.
 The training defines the various requirements of the California Child Abuse and Neglect Reporting Act and also offers specialized training for various occupational groups, including educators.
+This is a stand-alone training for Educators that does not require the General Training to be taken first.

 Reporting Guidelines & Procedures